May half-term fun at Cotehele

 Every day, all day

-Other things for families and children to do at Cotehele throughout the week include a quiz trail at the mill, a tapestry quiz trail in the house, a wooden climbing structure play area and playing Pooh sticks near the mill.
+Other things for families and children to do at Cotehele throughout the week include a quiz trail at the mill, a trail in the house, a wooden climbing structure play area, the hands on activities in the Discovery Centre on Cotehele Quay and playing Pooh sticks near the mill.